Piwigo/Piwigo/include/smarty/docs/designers/language-custom-functions/language-function-html-image.md

         href        string      no              *n/a*          href value to link the image to path\_prefix    string      no              *n/a*          Prefix for output path

 - `basedir` is the base directory that relative image paths are based from.
 If not given, the web server\'s document root `$_ENV['DOCUMENT_ROOT']` is used as the base.
-If security is enabled, then the image must be located in the `$secure_dir` path of the securty policy.
+If security is enabled, then the image must be located in the `$secure_dir` path of the security policy.
 See the [Security](#advanced.features.security) section for details.

 - `href` is the href value to link the image to.
 If link is supplied, an `<a href="LINKVALUE"><a>` tag is placed around the image tag.

 -   `path_prefix` is an optional prefix string you can give the output path.
 This is useful if you want to supply a different server name